alejandrochang/StudyGuideNotes/javascript.md

 ### Why might you use currying?
 currying allows both to keep the function callable normally and to get partials easily

+### What are template literals?
+${} template literals allow both multiline string and string interpolation.